Gummy candy: Worm

 Worm-shaped gummy candy can be attributed to the German confectionery manufacturer Trolli in 1981.
 They are a popular choice among Halloween trick-or-treaters, and sold with different flavors and coatings.

 Health considerations

 Times Scientists have studied adding the tooth-protecting sugar substitute xylitol to gummies to prevent tooth decay caused by sugar.

 Choking risks are higher with gummy candies; research shows that "hard, round foods with high elasticity or lubricity properties, or both, pose a significant level of risk," especially to children under three years of age.
-This can be resolved with the Heimlich maneuver.
+This can be resolved with use of the Heimlich maneuver.

 Storage

 Storage of gummy candies in conditions of high humidity will result in the moisture migration of water molecules from the surrounding environment into the candy.
 If gummy candies are exposed to an environment that is high in moisture content, it is likely that moisture will permeate the candy and increase its relative moisture content.
-An increase of the candies moisture content will increase the molecular mobility of particles in the candy, leading to a variety of unwanted outcomes such as:
+An increase in the candy's moisture content will increase the molecular mobility of particles in the candy, leading to a variety of unwanted outcomes such as: